lovell/highwayhash/README.md

 This makes it suitable for random number generators and hash tables storing untrusted data.

-Expect data throughput of up to 11 GB/s, which translates to about 3 million operations/second when used with Node.js.
+Expect up to 8 million operations/second,
+depending on the length of the input and the output type required.

-As JavaScript lacks native support for 64-bit integers, hash values are made available as string, Buffer and low/high 32-bit unsigned integer types.
+As JavaScript lacks native support for 64-bit integers, hash values are made available as hex, string, Buffer and low/high 32-bit unsigned integer types.

 If the input to be hashed is trusted, a cryptographically-insecure alternative is